Papers of Guido Pellegrino Arrigo Pontecorvo, alpine plant research correspondence

 UGC 198/10, personal photographs and slides.

-The Wellcome Library does not hold a digitised copy of UGC 198/4 as part of Codebreakers: Makers of Modern Genetics.
+Wellcome Collection does not hold a digitised copy of UGC 198/4.
 Items from UGC 198/4 can be viewed in the searchroom at Archive Services, University of Glasgow.
 Please visit the Glasgow University Archive Services website or see the complete catalogue for full details.

 Publication/Creation